NOS (Portuguese company): History

 NOS was founded as TV Cabo in 1994, becoming the third cable operator founded in Portugal (the first was the regional Cabo TV Madeirense founded in 1992, followed by Bragatel in 1994).
 It obtained its license in May 1994.
 The first customer was connected in November 1994.
 Initially the channel offer consisted of thirty channels and the number of Portuguese-speaking channels was initially limited to the terrestrial channels, with the number of Portuguese-speaking channels increasing as the years went on.
 On September 1, 1998, the company started digital satellite broadcasts, which included an agreement with Vía Digital to carry 14 of its channels.

 Travel Channel was replaced by Video Italia on January 20, 2000, as travel programming was more prominent on people+arts.

 The company might be considered a Portuguese dot-com.
 In the PT Multimédia days, it brought Portugal Telecom SAPO (a successful web portal and search engine, sold to its parent company in 2005), Lusomundo (a successful movie distributor, movie theater operator included in the spun off company and, formerly, the owner of the Diário de Notícias newspaper and the TSF radio, which were sold to Controlinveste the same year as SAPO was sold) and several TV channels such as SportTV, CNL (now SIC Notícias) and TVCine (MOV was only created after the spin-off).

+In 2006, an initial public offer by Sonaecom to PT and PT Multimédia's capital launched, causing the spin-off between PT Comunicações and PT Multimédia.
+The process ended on 7 November 2007, though made official the previous day, causing TV Cabo and MEO to become competing operators.
+Zeinal Bava, until then executive director of PT Multimédia and TMN and vice-president of the PT group, became executive director of Portugal Telecom while PT Multimédia's post was filled by Rodrigo Costa.

 For the third quarter of 2007, it announced that its line-up would increase from 87 to 102 channels, among them Mov and Mov+, and the rebranding of the Lusomundo channels to TVCine.
 On 26 September, Fox Crime and FX were launched, followed by TV Globo Portugal and PFC on 1 October and a bumper launch of ten foreign channels aimed at immigrant communities: TV Bulgaria, Inter+, Vesti, RTR-Planeta, TVRi, Cubavisión Internacional, Bloomberg TV Spain, Phoenix CNE and Phoenix InfoNews.
 Out of the fifteen new channels launched during this period, over 137,000 viewers tuned in to Fox Crime, while the channel that reported the least views was Cubavisión Internacional, with just 17,800 viewers.